CoraBradford/Projects/README.md

 ## Introduction

-The Survey Form is a user-friendly tool designed to collect valuable feedback from users.
+This Survey Form is a user-friendly tool designed to collect valuable feedback from users.
 Whether you’re a business seeking to improve services or a researcher gathering insights, this form makes it easy to gather and organize responses.
 By providing a clean and intuitive interface, it encourages users to share their thoughts, ultimately helping you make informed decisions based on real user input.

 ## Code Samples